pounct/Spring-Cloud-OpenFeign/README.md

   models package
   - class Challenge and subclasses...
   -
-in our case: 1 challenger is in relation with several challenges we want to receive these challenges for each challenger
+- In our case: 1 challenger is in relation with several challenges
+- We want to receive these challenges for each challenger

 No create a service to request challenge microservice